How Aluminium Shopfronts and Commercial Aluminium Doors Are Fabricated

 Before anything is wrapped, each order goes through a final check:

-One honest note on what QC can't fully control: transport.
-A frame that left the jig square can rack in transit if it's badly restrained — it's a real failure mode, which is exactly why frames are braced and wrapped before they're loaded, and why every kit is photographed and checked before dispatch.
+One honest note on what workshop checks can't fully control: transport.
+A frame can rack in transit if it is badly restrained, which is why fabricated sections are braced, wrapped and checked before dispatch.
+Any transport condition still has to be assessed separately from the workshop record.

 How long does fabricating a shopfront take?